Italian Student Visa Instructions

-- Schedule an appointment in April/May at that consulate for sometime in June/July (for Fall 2018 students).
-Appointments fill up fast during peak times – late spring/summer – so schedule your appointment early and in plenty of time.
+- Schedule an appointment in April/May at that consulate for sometime in October/November (for Spring 2019 students, the earliest you can apply is October 15th).
+Appointments fill up fast during peak times, so schedule your appointment early and in plenty of time.
 We will not be able to assist if there are no longer any appointments available.
 NOTE: The Italian consulate cannot issue your visa more than 90 days before the start of the program.
 Therefore, when scheduling your appointment, please make sure that it is for sometime within this 90 day window.

 Syracuse Abroad recommends preparing your application at least two weeks in advance of your appointment to ensure time to gather the required documents.